-The Sheriff's Office works with Telmate to simplify inmate telephone calls.
+The Sheriff's Office works with Telmate to simplify adult in custody telephone calls.
 More info below.

-The Clackamas County Jail provides telephone usage to unrestricted inmates so they can maintain personal communications and ties with friends and family to facilitate their future transition from jail life to community life.
+The Clackamas County Jail provides telephone usage to unrestricted adults in custody so they can maintain personal communications and ties with friends and family to facilitate their future transition from jail life to community life.

-Our policy is ensure the jail's safety, security, order, and efficient operation while using the least restrictive means possible to regulate general inmate telephone use.
+Our policy is ensure the jail's safety, security, order, and efficient operation while using the least restrictive means possible to regulate general adult in custody telephone use.

-Within a reasonable time frame following the admission process, inmates shall be allowed to use the phone to contact family/friends or their attorney -- unless the intake forms have not been completed due to the inmate’s disruptive behavior.
+Within a reasonable time frame following the admission process, adults in custody shall be allowed to use the phone to contact family/friends or their attorney -- unless the intake forms have not been completed due to the adult in custody's disruptive behavior.

 - Telephones are available in all housing units at the Jail, with the exception of disciplinary blocks.

-- Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail inmate rules.
+- Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail adult in custody rules.

-- Unrestricted inmates may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.
+- Unrestricted adults in custody may use these telephones to call collect locally or anywhere in the United States as long as the call recipient will accept the collect charges.